iasebsil83/Dreamlands/README.md

 - 10) If a list element is declared, every one of its brothers must be list elements as well (no alphanumerical key names allowed).
       The parent become a list and every element will be stored in an ordered list respecting the declaration order.

-- 11) The minimum number of character required for key names is 1.

-- 12) Data can be only of these types :
+- 11) Data can be only of these types :
-  - 12.a) Booleans must be either true or false.
+  - 11.a) Booleans must be either true or false.
-  - 12.b) Characters must be delimited between simple quotes : '
+  - 11.b) Characters must be delimited between simple quotes : '
           They can contain any special character that requires a backslash header (such as line feeds '\n', tabulations '\t'...)
-  - 12.c) Integers must be only composed of numerical characters except the first one that can be a negative sign '-'.
+  - 11.c) Integers must be only composed of numerical characters except the first one that can be a negative sign '-'.
-  - 12.d) Floats must respect the same rules as integers with the exception that a dot '.' is allowed as coma and numbers allowed as well after this dot.
+  - 11.d) Floats must respect the same rules as integers with the exception that a dot '.' is allowed as coma and numbers allowed as well after this dot.
-  - 12.e) Strings must be delimited by double quotes : "
+  - 11.e) Strings must be delimited by double quotes : "
           They can contain any special caracters too (same rule for backslashes).

 PART 4 : IMPORTATIONS

-- 13) When a NEW_FILE character is found, the rest of the line is interpreted as a path to another DREAMLANDS file to parse.
+- 12) When a NEW_FILE character is found, the rest of the line is interpreted as a path to another DREAMLANDS file to parse.
       All data taken from the new file is combined with the current one.

-- 14) Every file analysed has its path stored and cannot be interpreted twice.
+- 13) Every file analysed has its path stored and cannot be interpreted twice.
 ```

-Pay attention to those rules : Every no-matching format will raise an error on parsing.
+Pay attention to those rules : Every non-matching format will raise an error on parsing.

-**NOTE :** Rule 12 : That does NOT mean that ALL dreamlands files must start with a 0-indent element.
+**NOTE :** Rule 11 : That does NOT mean that ALL dreamlands files must start with a 0-indent element.
 The different libraries give examples of this.

 &nbsp;